 Tactical Transit Amenities

-GoDurham and GoTriangle continue to collaborate with each other and the City of Durham on evaluating bus stops for tactical improvements.
-Funds for tactical improvements are included in the Durham Transit Plan.
-Tactical improvements include adding Simme-seats (see image to the right) and other seating, solar lights and/or shelters without any major physical modification to the site.
-GoTriangle recently bought 38 benches for installation through the Better Bus Stops program.
+GoDurham and GoTriangle continue to collaborate with each other and the City of Durham on evaluating bus stops for quick improvements.
+Funds for such ‘tactical’ improvements are included in the Durham Transit Plan.
+Tactical improvements include adding two-seat benches and other seating, solar lights and/or shelters without any major physical modification to the site.

 City of Durham Solar Light Pilot Program and Public Art

-As part of the Participatory Budgeting initiative, the City of Durham’s Cultural and Public Art Program is partnering with the Budget and Management Services Department to hire professional artists/artist teams to create public art that will enrich new solar-powered bus stops.
-Through the Participatory Budgeting process, the community chose nine bus stop locations to get shelters and other amenities across the three wards of Durham.
+As part of the Participatory Budgeting initiative, the City of Durham’s Cultural and Public Art Program is partnering with the Budget and Management Services Department to hire professional artists or artist teams to create public art that will enrich new solar-powered bus stops.
+Through the Participatory Budgeting process, the community chose nine bus stop locations to receive shelters and other amenities across the three wards of Durham.
 For more information on this project, visit: https://durhamnc.gov/4281/Public-Art-for-Bus-Shelters

 Bull City residents have the opportunity to improve the appearance and safety of our community by partnering with Keep Durham Beautiful to "adopt" a bus stop.
 The Adopt-A-Stop program allows residents to help keep Durham litter-free.
 Volunteers should clean their bus stops once a week.
 Getting on board with the Adopt-a-Stop program is as easy as 1, 2, 3, 4!